mebauer/Blog/ten-lessons-after-one-year-data-analyst.md

 Lesson: Join a community, find people who have similar interests, and take advantage of the resources these groups have to offer.

 ## 10. You get better with every project
 When I started out, I wasn’t sure if I was improving.
-Is my code getting better?
-Am I understanding this stuff?
-Looking back at my old projects, I’ve made significant improvement.
+Was my code getting better?
+Was I understanding this stuff?
+Looking back at my old projects, I’ve had made significant improvement.
 Every project presents its own challenges, and I’ve accumulated these solutions and have applied them to each new project.

 Lesson: Your first few projects are never that good (something we all accept).
 However, this is how you improve.
 Progress will come, and you will get better the more you do it.